Distance-Aware Error for Spline Networks: A Bottom-Up Approach to Uncertainty: Additional Experiments

-Fig.~\ref{fig:KAN-2Layer-Err} illustrates the error of intermediate splines separately.
-Since the output of the first layer serves as the domain for second layer, an exterma at first layer changes the direction of function input for the second layer which means it is not a function without sorting it.
-Although, the interpolation error of second layer is continues to its input, the error propagated from previous layers might looks discontinue due to sorting the values.
-To see this effect better we plotted different monotonic segments of the first layer with different colors.
+In this experiment, we trained a two-layer spline network with two hidden units to approximate the $cos$ function.
+The network was trained on 30 equally spaced points from $[-2\pi,2\pi]$, using $9$ knots selected from these points.
+Training was conducted over 200 epochs with a learning rate of 0.05.
+Fig.~\ref{fig:Spline-Err}~{(b)} shows the overall output error.
+To analyze layer-wise behavior, we provide visualizations of the intermediate neuron error in Fig.~\ref{fig:KAN-2Layer-Err}, showing each input-output pair separately.
+Since the output of the first layer serves as the input domain for the second layer, any extrema in the first layer can reverse the direction of the input to the second layer, making the composite input non-functional unless sorted.
+Although the interpolation error of the second layer remains continuous with respect to its input, the propagated error from earlier layers may appear discontinuous due to this sorting process.
+To better illustrate this phenomenon, we color-coded different monotonic segments of the first layer's output.
+In this study, we use error bound for spline (EBS)~\eqref{eq:error-at-knots-ebs} for the error of individual neurons.